 The Broadbeach route will run south down the centre of the Gold Coast Highway to Florida Gardens Station near Wharf Road.
 Still travelling south on the highway, the Broadbeach North Station will be located near Queensland Avenue, between the Main Place shopping district and the Gold Coast Convention and Entertainment Centre.
 After the intersection at TE Peters Drive, the track will move to the western side of the highway, continue travelling south, and cross Hooker Boulevard to reach Stage One’s final stop, Broadbeach South Station.

-There are 16 stations along the Gold Coast Light Rail system:
+There are 16 stations along Stage 1 of the Gold Coast Light Rail system:

 - Gold Coast University Hospital